Budapest What to visit

 The city offers plenty of accommodation options, and many at fantastic prices.
 In any case, I think it is preferable to stay on the Pest side as it has more options of restaurants, easier access to the metro and most points of interest are on this side of the city.
 Having said that, I leave here 2 suggestions of two different places I loved:

-• Maverick City Lodge: a very nice hostel that has both shared and private rooms.
+• Maverick City Lodge: a nice hostel that has both shared and private rooms.
 Having chosen the second option, I really liked this accommodation.
 Although the room was relatively small, it was very central and offered good conditions.

 • Vagabond Broadway: centrally located, this local accommodation offers a completely renovated set of flats.
 Apart from the excellent location, the flat has everything you need (including a kitchen) and is quite spacious.
 If there are more than two people, this option will easily make up for any hotel.